ildiavolorosso/ExperienceUserUtilities/README.md

 <p>These user utilities live on the Contact record in Lightning Experience, and allow quick user administration from the Contact page, keeping your support agents more productive.</p>

 <h1>Why We Built It!</h1>
 <p>Experience Cloud user administration usually starts on a Contact record.
 Salesforce provides standard buttons on Contact layouts to view and disable external users.
-But these buttons navigate the user away from the Contact record, which can inhibit productivity.</p>
+But these buttons navigate the user away from the Contact record, which can inhibit productivity for Agents and Administrators alike.</p>

-<p>These utilities were designed as a flexible starting point to display Experience Cloud user information right on the contact record, and to provide quick Flow-based utilities that can be invoked from buttons on that Contact record!
-And since our Flows are packaged as templates, you can create your own customized versions of them!</p>
+<p>These utilities were designed as a flexible starting point to display Experience Cloud user information right on the contact record, and to provide quick Flow-based user administration utilities that can be invoked from buttons on that Contact record.
+And since our Flows are packaged as templates, you can create your own customized versions of them, without worrying about future updates!</p>

 <h1>A Quick Overview</h1>
 <p>This package includes Flows that display user data on a Contact record, allow disabling/deactivation/reactivation of a user, freezing of a user, and resetting a user’s password.</p>

-<p>Placing these flows and actions on a Contact Lightning Page or layout will provide your Service Agents or others with appropriate permissions the ability to quickly perform common user administration tasks.</p>
+<p>Placing these flows and actions on a Contact Lightning Page or layout will provide your Service Agents or others with appropriate permissions the ability to quickly perform these common user administration tasks without navigating away from the Contact record.</p>

 [Watch the Demo Video](https://www.youtube.com/watch?v=vJC4yxXtQ-w)